-In both cases, the gain is taxable gain.
-The sale must be reported on Form 8949 and Schedule D. If the home was used for business purposes or as rental property, the gain would be reported on Form 4797 and the taxpayer should be referred to a professional tax preparer.
+In both cases, the gain is taxable gain and should be reported even if Form 1099-S was not received.
+The sale must be reported on Form 8949 and Schedule D. If the home was used for business purposes or as rental property, the gain would be reported on Form 4797, which is out of scope for the VITA/TCE programs, and the taxpayer should be referred to a professional tax preparer.

 If the amount realized is less than the adjusted basis, the difference is a loss.
 A loss on the sale of a main home cannot be deducted.
 However, a taxpayer who received Form 1099-S for a loss on the sale of a main home must report the loss on Form 8949 and Schedule D even though the loss is not deductible.
 Reporting the transaction should prevent the taxpayer from receiving a notice from the IRS.

-To review information related to the software, go to the Volunteer Resource Guide (Tab 2).
+To review information related to the software, go to the Volunteer Resource Guide, Income tab.